mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 # Behavior aspect

-The behavior aspect can be use for defining methods for the concepts of the language.
+The behavior aspect can be used for defining methods for the concepts of the language.

 - [official documentation](https://www.jetbrains.com/help/mps/behavior.html)

 ## General

-!!! question "Can you use asynchronous code in behaviour methods such as calling external tools?"
+!!! question "Can you use asynchronous code in behavior methods such as calling external tools?"

     Be careful when doing so.
-Make sure to not mix concurrent locking aspects such as write and read actions with behaviour code.
+Make sure to not mix concurrent locking aspects such as write and read actions with behavior code.
-    It should always be assumed that you have the correct lock in this methods.
+    It should always be assumed that you have the correct lock in these methods.
 Move the code concerning the concurrent access for example into a background task.
     More information can be found in [Progress indicators | MPS](https://www.jetbrains.com/help/mps/progress-indicators.html).

 !!! question "Where can you save temporary information about nodes?"

-    Consider saving temporay data about nodes in annotations and user objects ([node/.putUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.putUserObject%2528java.lang.Object%2Cjava.lang.Object%2529), [node/.getUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.getUserObject%2528java.lang.Object%2529)) instead of introducing properties.
+    Consider saving temporary data about nodes in annotations and user objects ([node/.putUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.putUserObject%2528java.lang.Object%2Cjava.lang.Object%2529), [node/.getUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.getUserObject%2528java.lang.Object%2529)) instead of introducing properties.
-    You can store and access Java-Objects in `SNode::putUserObject()` as key-value pairs)where you normally could not access them in the MPS context, e.g. storing it as node member and access it in an editor, a checking-rule or anything else.
+    You can store and access Java objects in `SNode::putUserObject()` as key-value pairs) where you normally could not access them in the MPS context, e.g. storing them as node members and access them in an editor, a checking rule or anything else.
 This approach is difficult to trace and maintain and should only be used in exceptional cases.
-    For the generator consult the section `Transferring User Data` of the [generator documentation](https://www.jetbrains.com/help/mps/generator-language.html#generatorlanguagereference).
+    For the generator, consult the section *Transferring User Data* of the [generator documentation](https://www.jetbrains.com/help/mps/generator-language.html#generatorlanguagereference).

 ??? question "How to mark a constructor-created child optional? (created by a light quotation)"